anonymix007/uinput/README.md

 The package will then be installed to your local respository, along with the package documentation.
 The documentation contains more details on the usage of this package.

-Alternatively, if you'd like to use a specific version/tag of this library, you may use the gopkg.in service.
-To get v.1.x.x (latest stable v1), simply enter this on your command line:

-<code>go get gopkg.in/bendahl/uinput.v1</code>

-To import this version in your code use:

-<code>import "gopkg.in/bendahl/uinput.v1"</code>

-You may then refer to it as "uinput" in your code.
-For further details see: https://gopkg.in/bendahl/uinput.v1

-Thanks to gopkg.in for offering this great service!

 Usage
 -----
 The following section explains some common ways to use this lib.